Camping Guide

 change, and keep in mind the skill levels of all the members of your

 group.
-Use the Backcountry Planning Map (PDF) to plot each night of
+Use the Backcountry Planning Map to examine each night of

-your trip's point to point mileage.
+your trip's point to point mileage (Garnet Canyon mileage was still absent in 2025).
 Elevation high points are

 indicated on this map.
 For more specific information, consult a